Property Stories A First-Time Homebuyer’s Journey: My Review Of 1 Canberra EC + The Wider Canberra/Yishun area

-- Thoughtfully designed units with both a dry and wet kitchen, as well as high ceiling in the yard that gives you sufficient space to install a ceiling laundry rack
+- Thoughtfully designed units with both a dry and wet kitchen, as well as a high ceiling in the yard that gives you sufficient space to install a ceiling laundry rack

 - The pool landscaping is particularly lovely: the waters surround the seating areas, so it feels very much like a resort.

-- Some stacks overlook Ahmad Ibrahim Secondary School FYI.
+- Some stacks overlook Ahmad Ibrahim Secondary School, FYI.

 - Canberra is far even if you drive.
-(In my other life as a food blogger meets vegan home baker, I sometimes deliver my vegan Belgian chocolate truffles to a customer who lives in the area and it always takes forever to get there from town, even when there’s no traffic.)
+(In my other life as a food blogger meets vegan home baker, I sometimes deliver my vegan Belgian chocolate truffles to a customer who lives in the area, and it always takes forever to get there from town, even when there’s no traffic).

-- The area is still pretty open, in comparison to other areas, but given the government’s plans to develop the area, it won’t be long before those green fields turn into noisy construction sites.
+- The area is still pretty open in comparison to other areas, but given the government’s plans to develop the area, it won’t be long before those green fields turn into noisy construction sites.

 My thoughts on the pricing